Ford FE engine: 428 Cobra Jet

 The 428 Cobra Jet was a performance version of the 428 FE.
 Launched in April 1968, it was built on a regular production line using a variety of cylinder heads combined with a 735 CFM Holley four-barrel carburetor.
-The Cobra Jet used heavier connecting rods with a 13/32 rod bolt and a nodular iron crankshaft casting #1UB.
+The Cobra Jet used heavier connecting rods with a 13/32 in rod bolt and a nodular iron crankshaft casting #1UB.
 A Holman and Moody specially prepared "stripper", which carried no sound deadener, undercoating, or any optional factory equipment, was used as the introductory press car in 1968.

-The 428 Cobra-Jet had a compression ratio of 10.8:1 and was rated 335 bhp at 5200 rpm and 440 lbft at 3400 rpm.
-Historical road test data on actual production 428 CJ cars suggest peak output in the neighborhood of 275 SAE Net ("as installed") HP, using published trap speed and "as tested" weights, and Hale's trap speed formula.
-Period road tests revealed quarter mile performance in the low 14-second to very high 13-second range, with trap speeds around 101 to 103 mph:
+The 428 Cobra Jet had a compression ratio of 10.8:1 and was rated 335 bhp at 5200 rpm and 440 lbft at 3400 rpm.
+Historical road test data on actual production 428 CJ cars suggest peak output in the neighborhood of 275 SAE net ("as installed") HP, using published trap speed and "as tested" weights, and Hale's trap speed formula.
+Period road tests revealed quarter-mile performance in the low 14-second to very high 13-second range, with trap speeds around 101 to 103 mph:

-The 428 Cobra Jet engine (modified to the NHRA Stock and Super Stock technical specifications) made its drag racing debut at 1968 NHRA Winternationals, held from February 2–4, 1968, at the Auto Club Raceway at Los Angeles County Fairgrounds, in Pomona, California.
-Ford Motor Company sponsored five drivers (Gas Ronda, Jerry Harvey, Hubert Platt, "Dyno Don" Nicholson, Kenneth McLellan, and Al Joniec) to race six 428 CJ-equipped Mustangs.
+The 428 Cobra Jet engine (modified to the NHRA Stock and Super Stock technical specifications) made its drag-racing debut at 1968 NHRA Winternationals, held February 2–4, 1968, at the Auto Club Raceway at Los Angeles County Fairgrounds, in Pomona, California.
+Ford Motor Company sponsored five drivers (Gas Ronda, Jerry Harvey, Hubert Platt, "Dyno" Don Nicholson, Kenneth McLellan, and Al Joniec) to race six 428 CJ-equipped Mustangs.
 They raced in classes C Stock Automatic (C/SA, 9 to 9.49 lb/hp), based on advertised horsepower) and Super Stock E (SS/E or SS/EA, manual or automatic transmission, respectively, at 8.70 to 9.47 lb/hp, based on factored horsepower).
-The engine lived up to expectations as four of the cars made it to their respective class finals.
-Al Joniec won both his class (defeating Hubert Platt in an all-CJ final) and the overall Super Stock Eliminator title (defeating Dave Wren who ‘red lighted’ in his faster 426 Race Hemi Plymouth).
+The engine lived up to expectations, as four of the cars made it to their respective class finals.
+Al Joniec won both his class (defeating Hubert Platt in an all-CJ final) and the overall Super Stock Eliminator title (defeating Dave Wren, who red lighted in his faster 426 Race Hemi Plymouth).